mxagar/eda_fe_summary/README.md

   - More compact code.
   - Repetitive steps automated.
   - Code easier to understand and modify.
-  - We can apply `GridSearchCV` to the complete `Pipeline`, so we optimize transformer parameters, if necessary.
+  - We can apply `GridSearchCV` or `RandomSearchCV` to the complete `Pipeline`, so we optimize transformer parameters, if necessary.
   - We prevent data leakage, because the transformers in `GridSearchCV` are fit in each fold with a different subset, so the complete training data is not leaked.
 - More complex/hierarchical pipelines:
   - Use `ColumnTransformer` and `make_pipeline`: